shuveb/loti/low_level.rst

             PROT_READ | PROT_WRITE, MAP_SHARED | MAP_POPULATE,
             s->ring_fd, IORING_OFF_CQ_RING);

 We save important details in our structures ``app_io_sq_ring`` and ``app_io_cq_ring`` for easy reference later.
 While we map the two ring buffers for submission and completion each, you might be wondering what the 3rd mapping is for.
 While the completion queue ring directly indexes the shared array of CQEs, the submission ring has an indirection array in between.
 The submission side ring buffer is an index into this array, which in turn contains the index into the SQEs.
 This is useful for certain applications that embed submission requests inside of internal data structures.
-This setup allows them to submit multiple submission entries in one go while allowing them to adopt io_uring more easily.
+This setup allows them to submit multiple submission entries in one go while allowing them to adopt ``io_uring`` more easily.

 Dealing with the shared ring buffers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In regular programming, we’re used to dealing with a very clear interface between user-space and the kernel: the system call.
 However, system calls do have a cost and for high-performance interfaces like ``io_uring``, want to do away with them as much as they can.
-We saw earlier that rather than making multiple system calls as we normally do, using io_uring allows us to batch many I/O requests and make a single call to the :c:func:`io_uring_enter` system call.
-Or in polling mode, even that call isn’t required.
+We saw earlier that rather than making multiple system calls as we normally do, using ``io_uring`` allows us to batch many I/O requests and make a single call to the :c:func:`io_uring_enter` system call.
+Or in :ref:`polling mode <sq_poll>`, even that call isn’t required.

 When reading or updating the shared ring buffers from user space, there is some care that needs to be taken to ensure that when reading, you are seeing the latest data and after updating, you are “flushing” or “syncing” writes so that the kernel sees your updates.
 This is due to fact the the CPU can reorder reads and writes and so can the compiler.
-This is typically not a problem when this is happening on the same CPU.
-But in the case of io_uring, when there is a shared buffer involved across two different contexts: user space and kernel and these can run on different CPUs after a context switch.
+This is typically not a problem when reads and writes are happening on the same CPU.
+But in the case of ``io_uring``, when there is a shared buffer involved across two different contexts: user space and kernel and these can run on different CPUs after a context switch.
 You need to ensure from user space that before you read, previous writes are visible.
 Or when you fill up details in an SQE and update the tail of the submission ring buffer, you want to ensure that the writes you made to the members of the SQE are ordered before the write that updates the ring buffer’s tail.
 If these writes aren’t ordered, the kernel might see the tail updated, but when it reads the SQE, it might not find all the data it needs at the time it reads it.
-In polling mode, where the kernel is looking for changes to the tail, this becomes a real problem.
+In :ref:`polling mode <sq_poll>`, where the kernel is looking for changes to the tail, this becomes a real problem.
 This is all because of how CPUs and compilers reorder reads and writes for optimization.

 Reading a completion queue entry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 As always, we take up the completion side of things first since it is simpler than its submission counterpart.
 These explanations are even required because we need to discuss memory ordering and how we need to deal with it.
-Otherwise, we’re seeing how to deal with ring buffers.
+Otherwise, we just want to see how to deal with ring buffers.
 For completion events, the kernel adds CQEs to the ring buffer and updates the tail, while we read from the head in user space.
 As in any ring buffer, if the head and the tail are equal, it means the ring buffer is empty.
 Take a look at the code below:

 .. code-block:: c